-Analyse the brush side on and you will see how the brush head fits on at a very slight angle.
+Analyze the brush side on and you will see how the brush head fits on at a very slight angle.

 Slight it might well be, but it helps angle the brush head for a better reach towards the back of the mouth.
 A subtle, but important design feature that enhances the overall usability.

-The 5100 comes with 1 x G2 Optimal Gum care brush head supplied in the box.
+The 5100 comes with 1 x G2 Optimal Gum Care brush head supplied in the box.

 This is just 1 style, from a range of interchangeable brush heads that Sonicare offer.
-We cover brush heads in more detail in our guide to sonicare brush heads.
+We cover brush heads in more detail in our guide to Sonicare brush heads.